EU launches probe into Google digital advertising | DW | 22.06.2021

 Brussels said it would probe whether Google stifles competition by restricting access to third parties to user data for advertising purposes on websites and apps, while reserving such data for its own use.

-"Online advertising services are at the heart of how Google and publishers monetize their online services," European Competition Commissioner Margrethe Vestager said in a statement.
+"Online advertising services are at the heart of how Google and publishers monetize their online services," EU Competition Commissioner Margrethe Vestager said in a statement.

-"We are concerned that Google has made it harder for rival online advertising services to compete in the so-called ad tech stack," she said, adding that Google collected data to be used for targeted advertising while also selling advertising space and acting as an intermediary between digital advertisers and publishers.
+"We are concerned that Google has made it harder for rival online advertising services to compete in the so-called ad tech stack," Vestager said.
+She added that Google had collected data to be used for targeted advertising while also selling advertising space and acting as an intermediary between digital advertisers and publishers.

-"We will also be looking at Google's policies on user tracking to make sure they are in line with fair competition," Vestager said.
+"We will also be looking at Google's policies on user tracking to make sure they are in line with fair competition," she said.

-Google said it would engage constructively with the Commission, in comments to the Reuters news agency.
+Google said it would engage constructively with the European Commission, in comments to the Reuters news agency.

 "Thousands of European businesses use our advertising products to reach new customers and fund their websites every single day.
 They choose them because they're competitive and effective," Reuters quoted a spokesperson as saying.